Patrick Wymer, Penarth

 Anyway, my GP examined me and I was reassured when he told me that I probably didn’t have one of the “nasties”.
 Nevertheless, he felt it needed further investigation and referred me to a specialist through my company’s private medical cover.
 After a consultation and further examination, I was booked in for a colonoscopy in mid-June.
 The pains were not acute at that stage – so far so good.

-Five more miserable and painful days passed.
 It was early evening on Saturday 10 June and still six days to wait for my colonoscopy.
 My condition had worsened, I couldn’t eat, was throwing up when I did and my poo was pure liquid.
-So, a third trip to A&E and the place was heaving!
-Sometime after midnight I saw a doctor and following an examination, a scan was booked for Sunday morning - Hallelujah!
+So, a third trip to A&E. Sometime after midnight I saw a doctor and following an examination, a scan was booked for Sunday morning - Hallelujah!

-I was wheeled off to an assessment unit and Sarah went home.
+I was wheeled off to an assessment unit and my wife Sarah went home.
 Around Sunday lunchtime, a junior doctor gave me some welcome news, the scan showed that I had appendicitis!
-It was being treated as an emergency and I was to have an operation later that day.
+It was being treated as an emergency and I was to have an operation in the next 24 hours.
 Huge relief all round, cheery texts were fired off to anxious family members and I envisaged a week off work with my feet up in the sunshine before returning to normal life.
-Sarah headed home again and I was moved to a ward and waited for my routine op.
-It was a long wait.

 I came round from the operation early on Monday, a nurse looking down at me.
 I immediately recalled the bleary late-night conversation with the doctor and was desperate to know what had happened.
 The same doctor appeared and explained that a large tumour together with a chunk of my bowel had been removed.
 It was likely that the tumour was cancerous and yes, I now had a stoma.

-I was transferred to A1 Link ward (terrible name, sounds like a dual carriageway!) and at some stage Sarah returned, still believing I’d had a routine appendix op.
+I was transferred to a ward and at some stage Sarah returned, still believing I’d had a routine appendix op.
 My surgeon visited us.
 He confirmed what I already knew, but also dealt a knockout blow - it was probable that further cancer remained and I would need chemotherapy.

-I spent the next eight days on A1 Link recovering and taking a crash course in stoma management under the expert guidance of Sharon, my wonderful stoma nurse.
+I spent the next eight days in hospital recovering and taking a crash course in stoma management under the expert guidance of Sharon, my wonderful stoma nurse.
 The care I received there was superb and I’m so grateful to the nurses who looked after me.

 As you can imagine this was a difficult time as the family tried to come to terms with what had happened.
 We were on a steep learning curve, constantly bombarded with new information and unfamiliar jargon.
 I was obsessed with my stoma, in fact far more than I was with the cancer – I loathed the sight of it and couldn’t contemplate living with it.